 New Word: Ambient Air Pollution

-This is simply outdoor air pollution, usually caused by emissions from transportation, power generations, agriculture and open burning.
+It is outdoor air pollution, usually caused by emissions from transportation, power generations, agriculture, and open burning.
 The chemicals in Ambient Air Pollution is different from that of indoor air pollution.

 When pollution occurs in the air, it can easily travel and spread, and because we breathe in the air, we cannot easily avoid it.